cdf1982/cdf1982.github.io/glancecam/faqs.md

 > Apple Script changes camera in the last active window of the app and also works if GlanceCam was not running, launching the app and executing the required actions.
 >
 > GlanceCam also has an **URL scheme** that allows to switch camera from outside the app.<br>
-> Your custom application or AppleScript can call the `glancecam://?camera=17` URL and switch to that video stream; just replace “17” in the example URL with the camera number you want to switch to (as listed, counting from 1, in the app Preferences).<br>
+> Your custom application or AppleScript can call the `glancecam://?camera=17` URL and switch to that video stream; just replace “17” in the example URL with the camera number you want to switch to (as listed, counting from 1, in the app Settings).<br>
 > There’s also a new action available via URL scheme: `glancecam://?fullscreen=true` (or false) sets the fullscreen mode of GlanceCam on and off; please be advised that this is not a toggle: if GlanceCam is already fullscreen and you ask it to enter it again, by design nothing will happen.<br>
 > You can also combine multiple URL scheme actions in a single string: `glancecam://?camera=02&fullscreen=true` selects the second camera AND enters fullscreen… how convenient!<br>
 > A couple of additional informations for nerds: if the camera number is out of range or the URL string is incorrect, the switch operation fails “silently” to avoid interrupting the video stream.<br>